tay-counc/5609Visualization-Assignments/A0-Setup/README.md

    - In your VSCode, create an `index.html` file as the one shown above.

    - Open it in your chrome browser and you will see a webpage like below.
-Please the button will change the shwoing number of clicks.
+Press the button will change the shwoing number of clicks.
       <img width="150" alt="image" src="https://github.com/user-attachments/assets/ddbc6d63-04c8-4a68-8845-882e99698c98">

    - **Modify the webpage to refresh your memory**
      -  [modify the style] change the background color of the button to `#44aa66`, modify the button font size to  `font-size: xx-large`
-     - [modift the webpage content] as shown below
+     - [modify the webpage content] as shown below
      - [modify the function] Display the remaining number of clicks.
 After 5 clicks, show an alert: "No more clicks remaining!".
       <img width="150" alt="image" src="https://github.com/user-attachments/assets/cdac5565-8026-4e8c-98c2-ab4a16850773">